 The Tulsa Community College Board of Regents has complied by enacting the following policy:

 - The unlawful manufacture, distribution, dispensation, possession nor use of drugs or alcohol in the workplace, on College property, or as part of College-sponsored activities is strictly prohibited.
-Provided however, the use of alcohol may be permitted by the College at College-sponsored or College-authorized activities as approved the Vice President for Administration and Chief Operating Officer.
+Provided however, the use of alcohol may be permitted by the College at College-sponsored or College-authorized activities as approved by the TCC President or designee.

 - Students or employees who violate this policy are subject to both the institution’s sanctions and to criminal sanctions provided by federal, state and local law.